-WWF Industry & Policy Engagement on Deforestation Free Edible Oil in India
+Industry & Policy Engagement on Deforestation-Free

 Background

 Demand for commodities linked to forests has steadily increased in India.
-Consumption of vegetable oil, timber, pulp and paper, etc. has grown due to a number of reasons from fast changing consumer preferences, to lifestyle patterns and cut-throat competition in the food industry.
+Consumption of vegetable oil, timber, pulp and paper, etc. has grown due to a number of reasons from fast-changing consumer preferences, to lifestyle patterns and cut-throat competition in the food industry.

-Palm oil is well established as an essential ingredient in many FMCG products, personal care items, cosmetics, etc. India is the second largest consumer and biggest importer of palm oil with the volume of imports in 2020-21 being 8.32MMT.
+Palm oil is well established as an essential ingredient in many FMCG products, personal care items, cosmetics, etc. India is the second largest consumer and largest importer of palm oil with the volume of imports in 2022-23 being 7.11 MMT[1].
 There has been a consistent increase in the quantity of domestic consumption of palm oil and the trend is expected to continue as per industry estimates.

 Overview